 In the spring of 2020, we launched a study exploring the experience of families supporting students with special education needs at home during school closures.
 We surveyed more than 265 parents from across Canada about the learning and social-emotional supports they received, their self-efficacy in supporting their child’s learning, and their own stress levels.
-We also conducted in-depth with 25 parents and we continue to collect stories about the ways in which families and schools have worked together to meet the needs of students, whether virtually or in face-to-face settings.
+We also conducted in-depth interviews with 25 parents and we continue to collect stories about the ways in which families and schools have worked together to meet the needs of students, whether virtually or in face-to-face settings.

 Our research over the past several months has documented stories of families supporting students with SEN in myriad ways.
 Two interconnected learnings arose from our study: at-home learning magnified what already existed, and relationships are key.
 We offer these learnings to guide our future efforts to create the most accessible learning opportunities possible, whether virtual or in bricks and mortar settings.